Best AI Software for Law Firms

 Screenshot of Whippy’s agent management dashboard, where firms create, customize, and manage AI agents that handle intake calls, screening workflows, and 24/7 client engagement.

-Disclaimer: All product names, logos, brands, screenshots, and trademarks featured on this page are the property of their respective owners.
+All product names, logos, brands, screenshots, and trademarks featured on this page are the property of their respective owners.
 They are used here strictly for identification, informational, and comparative purposes only.
 Whippy is not affiliated with, endorsed by, or sponsored by any of the companies mentioned.
 All screenshots are displayed for informational purposes as examples of publicly available or commonly used software interfaces.

-Where an AI Intake Assistant Makes the Biggest Difference for Law Firms
+Where an AI Intake Assistant Makes the Biggest Difference

-An AI intake assistant is a conversational system that handles the high-volume, time-sensitive tasks law firms struggle to keep up with, answering calls, gathering intake details, screening for case fit, capturing structured notes, and scheduling consultations.
+An AI intake assistant is a conversational system that handles the high-volume, time-sensitive tasks law firms struggle to keep up with: answering calls, gathering case details, screening for matter fit, capturing structured notes, and scheduling consultations.
+It follows your firm's workflows, communicates naturally with prospective clients, and syncs clean data into your CRM or practice management system.

 1. Lead Intake & Case Qualification